Fever/high temperature (over 37.8)

 If you are unable to access this website or require a printed copy to be sent to you, you should telephone the COVID-19 Status Helpline on 0808 196 8565.
 The helpline is open every day from 10.00am to 6.00pm.

-Please do not contact our practice regarding Covid Vaccination Status Certificates as we are unable to provide suitable proof of your vaccination status.
+Please do not contact our practice or the Health Board regarding Covid Vaccination Status Certificates as we are unable to provide suitable proof of your vaccination status.
+For full details on Covid Vaccination Status Certificates, please visit the website above.

 Covid-19 Vaccinations for Unpaid Carers